by Mel Kurtulus, MD

 Just a few years ago, a hysterectomy meant several hours of abdominal surgery, three or four days spent in the hospital, and a recovery period likely to last six to eight weeks.
 In the last decade, however, a new alternative to traditional abdominal hysterectomy has become available: laparoscopic hysterectomy.

 Laparoscopic hysterectomy uses several thin instruments and a video camera attached to a telescope to remove the uterus.
 Unlike the older procedure, there are no incisions made in the abdomen or vagina.
-An incision of about one-half inch is made in the bellybutton, and the camera and instruments are inserted through the incision.
+An incision of about one-half inch is made in the navel, and the camera and instruments are inserted through the incision.

 There is very little to no blood loss, and minimal risk for complications.
 Pain is minimal — patients generally can use a non-narcotic pain reliever if one is needed, as opposed to the IV morphine or other prescription painkillers often given to patients who have traditional hysterectomy.
 All of these factors lead to a faster recovery time as well; most lap patients can return to work in seven to ten days.
 Because the incision is minimal, so is scarring.

 Yet despite the many advantages of laparoscopic hysterectomy in contrast to an abdominal procedure, only about 15 percent of hysterectomies are currently performed laparoscopically.
 One reason for this is that relatively few physicians are trained specifically to perform the procedure; as a result, a woman whose physician does not offer laparoscopic hysterectomy may not even be aware that an alternative to abdominal surgery is available.

 Even then, a trained laparoscopic surgeon can often remove the diseased tissue with the laparoscope before removing the uterus.
 Be sure to ask the surgeon about his or her conversion rate for hysterectomy; that is, how often he or she begins the procedure laparoscopically but finishes it with open abdominal surgery.

 In addition to hysterectomy, laparoscopy is often an option for other gynecological procedures, including treatment of ovarian cysts, pelvic masses, fibroid tumors, endometriosis and incontinence.

-Mel Kurtulus, M.D., FACOG, is an OB/GYN with Scripps Memorial Hospital La Jolla.
+This Scripps Health and Wellness information was provided by Mel Kurtulus, MD, FACOG, an OB/GYN with Scripps Memorial Hospital La Jolla.
 He completed a fellowship in laparoscopic & pelvic surgery at Stanford University Hospital.